alisterscott/alisterscott.github.io/Automatede2eTesting/AllThingsTestingBrisbaneMeetup.md

 - Web API and Browser Automation
 - Automatic waiting for everything - very rare to have to write a wait statement 😊
 - Full parallel test execution support inc. locally
+- Headless by default but can run 'headed' and doesn't take over your computer
 - Actively growing community and features
 - Official VSCode extension with full debugging capability
 - I have used for over 2 years on 2 different projects with _great success_